railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

    file.
    Which line should you modify?
    Refer to the two columns :guilabel:`type` (in column B) and :guilabel:`name` (in column C).
-   Some lines have the name :guilabel:`ir.ui.menu` in the :guilabel:`name` column which shows that this is a menu entry.
+   Some lines have the name :guilabel:`ir.ui.menu` in the :guilabel:`name` column, which shows that this is a menu entry.
    Others have :guilabel:`selection` in the :guilabel:`type` column, which indicates that you would see this entry in a drop-down menu.

-You should then load the new file into your Open ERP system using the menu :menuselection:`Administration --> Translations --> Import/Export --> Import Translation`.
+You should then load the new file into your OpenERP system using the menu :menuselection:`Administration --> Translations --> Import/Export --> Import Translation`.
 You have then got two ways forward: